arbor-sim/arbor/doc/python/single_cell_model.rst

        :param what: Name of the variable to record (currently only 'voltage').
        :param where: :class:`location` at which to sample the variable.
-       :param frequency: The frequency at which to sample [Hz].
+       :param frequency: The frequency at which to sample [kHz].

     .. method:: spikes()